sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/routing.rst

 Activation
 ----------

-The routes need to be imported to be active as any other routing resource (note the ``annotation`` type):
+The routes need to be imported to be active as any other routing resources (note the ``annotation`` type):

 .. code-block:: yaml

-    # hello/config/routing.yml
+    # app/config/routing.yml

     # import routes from a controller class
     post:
-        resource: BlogBundle/Controller/PostController.php
+        resource: "@SensioBlogBundle/Controller/PostController.php"
         type:     annotation

 You can also import a whole directory: